 - 4.3 The Takeovers Code is concerned with offers for, and takeovers and mergers of, all relevant companies, however effected.
 These include partial offers, offers by a parent company for shares in its subsidiary and certain other transactions where control (as defined) of a company is to be obtained or consolidated.
-References in the Takeovers Code to "takeovers" and "offers" include, where appropriate, all such transactions, including share repurchases by general offer as described below.
-The Takeovers Code does not apply to offers for non-voting, non-equity capital unless required by Rules 13 and 14 of the Takeovers Code. - 4.4 The Share Repurchase Code is concerned with share repurchases of all relevant companies.
-Share repurchases by general offer will be considered to be offers and the Rules of the Takeovers Code will apply, mutatis mutandis, in addition to the Rules of the Share Repurchase Code.
-Persons engaging in share repurchases by general offer should therefore read the Takeovers Code as well as the Share Repurchase Code.
+References in the Takeovers Code to "takeovers" and "offers" include, where appropriate, all such transactions, including share buy-backs by general offer as described below.
+The Takeovers Code does not apply to offers for non-voting, non-equity capital unless required by Rules 13 and 14 of the Takeovers Code. - 4.4 The Share Buy-backs Code is concerned with share buy-backs of all relevant companies.
+Share buy-backs by general offer will be considered to be offers and the Rules of the Takeovers Code will apply, mutatis mutandis, in addition to the Rules of the Share Buy-backs Code.
+Persons engaging in share buy-backs by general offer should therefore read the Takeovers Code as well as the Share Buy-backs Code.